belsrc/action-playground/README.md

 Though, admittedly, I've found it easier to just use npm for most of the actions.

-**Edit:** It's actually easier, will less odd behavior, to just use a kind of hybrid (explicit) approach instead of above Yarn action.
+**Edit:** It's actually easier, with less odd behavior, to just use an explicit approach instead of the above Yarn action.

 ```yml
 lint: